 There is plenty of parking available for both short- and long-term stays.
 Ground transportation includes buses, taxis and rental cars from most major car rental companies.

-Tax Free shops, bars, restaurants, cafes, and facilities at Crete Chania Airport include:
+Shops, bars, restaurants, cafes, and facilities at Crete Chania Airport:

 What airlines operate passenger services out of Crete Chania Airport?

 The following airlines all fly passenger services out of Crete Chania Airport: